vruusmann/blog/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 $ java -javaagent:pmml-agent-1.1.14.jar=transform=true -cp javassist-3.19.0-GA.jar:myapplication.jar com.mycompany.myapplication.Main
 ```

 If the JAR file `myapplication.jar` does not contain Javassist classes, then they need to be added to the application classpath by other means.
 The JVM ignores the `-cp` option when the `-jar` option is set.
-Therefore, in the last command, the application classpath is crafted manually by "prepending" the Javassist JAR file to the application JAR file, and the name of the main class is spelled out in full.
+Therefore, in the last command, the application classpath is crafted manually by prepending the Javassist JAR file to the application JAR file, and the name of the main class is spelled out in full.

 ### Transformation

 Transformation is performed by the `org.jpmml.agent.PMMLObjectTransformer` class.
-The current implementation is naive, because the SAX Locator information is omitted simply by deleting the field `locator`.
+The current implementation is naive, because the SAX Locator information is omitted simply by deleting the `locator` field.
 A more sophisticated implementation could perform a series of "push down" refactorings, so that this field is preserved for subclasses that are associated with more error-prone PMML content.

 Java source code representation of the `PMMLObject` class before transformation: